jaateixeira/nameit/README.md

 - Easier to link pdf files to entries on software tools suporting systematic literature reviews (see [https://aut.ac.nz.libguides.com/systematic_reviews/tools](https://aut.ac.nz.libguides.com/systematic_reviews/tools) for more information).
 - Easier to link pdf files to reference management systems (see [https://www.helsinki.fi/en/helsinki-university-library/using-collections/courses-and-workshops/reference-management-software](https://www.helsinki.fi/en/helsinki-university-library/using-collections/courses-and-workshops/reference-management-software) for more information).
 - Better interopability between software tools that deal with research articles in pdf.
-- Predictability (i.e., you will not be surprised on how a pdf file is named after being downloaded from a publisher website).
+- Predictability (i.e., you will not be surprised on how a pdf file is named after being downloaded from a publisher website or the website of colleague).
 - Easier exchangability of collection of research articles between researchers, research groups, libraries and publishers.

 # TARGET USERS:  #